zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 ## Browsers

-I use several browsers, my main browser is **Safari**, it’s memory and battery efficient, and it is the default browser on macOS.
-People complain about its extension support, but I don’t use extensions that much, so it’s not a problem.
+I use several browsers; my main browser is **Safari**.
+It’s memory and battery-efficient, the default browser on macOS.
+People complain about its extension support, but I don’t use extensions much, so it’s not a problem.

 Here’s a list of browsers that I use occasionally: